TVR28/Emotional-Intelligence-In-PACA/Multimodal-PACA/README.md

 # Multimodal-PACA: Personality Adaptive Conversational AI

-Multimodal-PACA is a sophisticated conversational AI application designed to adapt to user personalities through multimodal interactions.
-It leverages advanced natural language processing (NLP) and speech synthesis technologies to provide personalized and engaging conversations.
+Multimodal-PACA is a sophisticated conversational AI application designed to adapt to user personalities through multimodal interactions(voice and text).
+It leverages finetuned Llama-2 model(same as carebot) and OpenAI Whisper for ASR to provide personalized and empathetic responses via speech.

 Access the model in my HuggingFace Space: [TVRRaviteja/Multimodal-PACA](https://huggingface.co/spaces/TVRRaviteja/Multimodal-PACA)